dart-lang/language/working/333 - shared memory multithreading/proposal.md

 >
 > Furthermore, shared fields of `int` and `double` types are allowed to exhibit
 > _tearing_ on 32-bit platforms.

+> [!NOTE]
+>
+> There is no static type marker for a trivially shareable closure.
+For convenience
+> reasons we should allow writing `@pragma('vm:shared') void Function() foo;` but
+> will have to check shareability in runtime when such variable is initialized.

 ## Shared Isolates